Can I Take PEP Four Days After Exposure?

 What happens after you finish taking PEP?

 After you finish taking PEP, the next step is to take an HIV test that can help determine if PEP is effective.
-If it is taken quickly enough after exposure, PEP prevents HIV from taking hold.
+If it is taken quickly enough after exposure, PEP lowers the risk of HIV from taking hold.
 However, getting tested just in case is important since it does not work in 100% of cases.

 After this initial test, you will likely be scheduled for a follow-up test after about 3 months.
 This can help conclusively determine that PEP worked.
 Since you won't be absolutely certain right away, it's a good idea to protect your partners and yourself by using condoms in the meantime.